Post

 Schema-driven Form Desgin

 Building dynamic forms is a commmon but often painful exprience for developers.
 As forms grow in complexity - with validations, error states, conditional logic, and ever-changing requirements — the code can quickly become cluttered and difficult to maintain.
-In this post, I’ll share a schema-based approach to form building that separates business logic from rendering, simplifies conditional rendering, and improves maintainability.
+A schema-based approach to form building may be appropriate for certain use cases, it separates business logic from rendering, simplifies conditional rendering, and improves maintainability.

 ## The Problem with Traditional Form Development